Dapsone for HS

 Bullous - form of systemic lupus erythematosus

-The pharmacoeconomic benefit due to the low cost of Dapsone is also worth mentioning.
+The pharmacoeconomic benefit due to the low cost of Dapsone is also a benefit.

 History of Dapsone